Heart Problems: Living With a Pacemaker

 You may have a device that combines a pacemaker and an implantable cardioverter-defibrillator (ICD), which can shock your heart back to a normal rhythm.
-For more information on ICDs, see Reference Reference Heart Problems: Living With an ICD.
+To learn more about ICDs, see Heart Problems: Living With an ICD.

 - Avoid strong magnetic and electrical fields.
 These can keep your device from working right.

 - Most office equipment and home appliances are safe to use.
 Learn which things you should use with caution and which you should stay away from.